Why is sexual assault so under-reported?

 “There’s specific ways according to legislative law that we’re supposed to show photo lineups, and it’s no longer putting together a group spread, it’s individual photos,” Williams said.

 Detective Kristie Bint said many women do not press charges from sexual assault because of the lengthy process of prosecution.
-It can be seen through these personal testimonies that sometimes even the process of reporting sexual crimes can be long and conflicted, and victims face more adversity without the guarantee of justice.
+It can be seen through these personal testimonies that sometimes even the process of reporting sexual crimes can be long and conflicted.
+This means the victims of sexual assault have to go through a stressful process, without the guarantee of justice.

 According to RAINN, about 95 percent of sexual assault convictions are obtained by way of a plea agreement.
 Plea agreements (also known as plea bargains) require the defendant to plead guilty in order to receive some kind of concession from the prosecutor.
 This could mean the defendant pleads guilty to a less serious charge in return for the dismissal of other charges, or pleads guilty to the original charge in return for a more lenient sentence.
 Therefore, those charged with sexual assault could very well plea down to something minor and/or not even sexual in nature.